Jembe/jembe/README.md

 ### Use Flask Application Factory

-When we create application with Jembe Components we  can anticipiate that lots of components will used.
-We can imporove development expirence by using Flask Application Factory pattern to create our application.
+When we create application with Jembe Components we  can anticipiate that lots of components will be created and used.

+In order to improve development expirence we can use Flask Application Factory pattern to organise our code.

 ### Use Jembe Application Template